There’s maybe nothing more nerve-wracking than bringing baby home from the hospital

 Don’t rush to bathe baby, or to dress her up in all the adorable little outfits you bought.
 Just let baby adjust to this world slowly.

-Keep her warm and confined (the the womb is confining, that’s what she’s use to).
+Keep her warm and confined (the womb is confining, that’s what she’s used to).
 Don’t plonk your baby down into a massive crib – that must feel SO terrifying to them!
 Get a tiny baby bed that makes them feel secure.
 A Dockatot is the ideal baby lounger, not only because it gives baby a feeling of security but because it’s easily portable (unlike a crib) and baby can be close to you all the time.
 See bestselling Dockatot products here.

 Nursing is HARD this first week – plan to press on through the pain, but educate yourself and know how to tell if it’s not working